 The zebra mussel (Dreissena polymorpha) is a freshwater invasive species that has spread throughout waterways in Europe and North America.
-Economic effects include billions of dollars damage to the power-generation industry and to recreation and tourism.
+Economic effects include billions of dollars of damage to the power-generation industry and to recreation and tourism.
 The invasive mussels also crowd out native species, destroy those species’ food sources as they remove large quantities of phytoplankton in the water, and cause dramatic changes to the food web.
 Although many researchers have been studying D. polymorpha, there has been little genetic work done to date.

 - The researchers used long-read sequencing and scaffolding technologies to generate a chromosome-scale assembly of the highly repetitive zebra mussel genome.
 This represents the highest quality molluscan genome assembly to date.